Julianna Margulies Reveals Why She Hasn’t Appeared On ‘The Good Fight’

-Julianna Margulies has just revealed the reason she turned down CBS’ offer to appear on Season 3 of The Good Fight, according to a report from People.
+Julianna Margulies has just revealed the reason she turned down CBS’s offer to appear on Season 3 of The Good Fight, according to a report from People.

 Margulies originally starred in the network’s legal drama, The Good Wife, as Alicia Florrick, for seven seasons.
 After the show ended, CBS announced a spinoff, The Good Fight, focused on Alicia’s friends and fellow lawyers Diane Lockhart, played by Christine Baranski, and Lucca Quinn, played by Cush Jumbo.
 The series also stars Rose Leslie as Maia Rindell, Delroy Lindo as Adrian Boseman, and Audra McDonald as Liz Lawrence.